PrinterFlo

 Is my file uploaded to your server?

 No. The checker runs entirely in your browser using local JavaScript — your file is never transmitted, stored, or seen by us.
 Refresh the page and it's gone.
+The only thing that can leave your browser is the written report, and only if you ask us to email it: that sends the numbers you can see on screen plus the address you typed.
+The image itself never goes anywhere.

 Run your whole shop this smoothly